ltfschoen/jam/constitution.md

 ### Section 2: Expert and Developer Accountability

-The JAM Implementers DAO shall enforce expert and developer accountability through:
+The JAM Implementers DAO shall ensure expert and developer accountability through:

-1. Prohibition of disclaiming responsibility for preventable failures.
+1. Prohibition of disclaiming accountability for preventable failures.
-2. Clear attribution of code authorship and review responsibility.
+2. Clear attribution of code authorship and review accountability.
-3. Liability frameworks for negligent security practices.
+3. Accountability frameworks to ensure appropriate security practices.
-4. Prohibition of "not financial/technical advice" disclaimers to evade responsibility.
+4. Prohibition of "not financial/technical advice" disclaimers to evade accountability.
 5. Mandatory code review processes for all client implementations.
 6. Required security certifications for critical infrastructure components.
-7. Ongoing responsibility for maintenance of deployed systems.
+7. Ongoing accountability for maintenance of deployed systems.

 ### Section 3: Systemic Vulnerability Prevention